 In addition, other legislative changes have been proposed and adopted since the ACA was enacted.
 The Protecting Access to Medicare Act of 2014, or PAMA, was signed to law, which, among other things, significantly alters the current payment methodology under the CLFS.
 Under the new law, issued in 2016 and the reporting period beginning in 2017 and every three years thereafter (or annually in the case of advanced diagnostic laboratory tests), clinical laboratories must report laboratory test payment data for each Medicare-covered clinical diagnostic laboratory test that it furnishes during a time period.
-The reported data must include the payment rate (reflecting all discounts, rebates, coupons and other price concessions) and the volume of each test that was paid by each private payer
+The reported data must include the payment rate

-(including health insurance issuers, group health plans, Medicare Advantage plans and Medicaid managed care organizations).
+(reflecting all discounts, rebates, coupons and other price concessions) and the volume of each test that was paid by each private payer (including health insurance issuers, group health plans, Medicare Advantage plans and Medicaid managed care organizations).
 Beginning in 2018, the Medicare payment rate for each clinical diagnostic laboratory test is equal to the weighted median amount for the test from the most recent data collection period.
 The payment rate will apply to laboratory tests furnished by a hospital laboratory if the test is separately paid under the hospital outpatient prospective payment system.
 The PAMA rate changes to our tests that were impacted did not materially affect our payments beginning in 2018; however, we cannot predict how this may change future payment in coming years.
-Also, under PAMA, the Centers for Medicare & Medicaid Services, or CMS, is required to adopt temporary billing codes to identify new tests and new advanced diagnostic laboratory tests that have been cleared or approved by the FDA.
-For an existing test that is cleared or approved by the agency.
+Also, under PAMA, the Centers for Medicare & Medicaid Services, or CMS, is required to adopt temporary billing codes to identify new tests and new advanced diagnostic laboratory tests that have been cleared or approved by the FDA and for which Medicare payment is made as of April 1, 2014, CMS is required to assign a unique billing code if one has not already been assigned by the agency.
 In addition to assigning the code, CMS was required to publicly report payment for the tests no later than January 1, 2016.
-Further, under PAMA, CMS is required to adopt temporary billing codes to identify new tests and new advanced temporary billing codes to identify new tests, financial condition and results of operations.
+Further, under PAMA, CMS is required to adopt temporary billing codes to identify new tests and new advanced to adopt temporary billing codes to identify new tests and new advanced to adopt temporary billing codes to identify new tests and new advanced to adopt temporary billing codes to identify new tests no later than January 1, 2016.
+Further, under PAMA, CMS is required to adopt temporary billing codes to identify new tests and new advanced diagnostic laboratory tests that have been cleared or approved by the FDA.
+We cannot determine at this time the full impact of PAMA on our business, financial condition and results of operations.